Michalychforever/CLASS-PT/doc/input/chap3.md

 `input_init_from_arguments` needs all structures, because it will set the precision parameters inside the `precision` structure, and the physical parameters in some fields of the respective other structures.
 For instance, an input parameter relevant for the primordial spectrum calculation (like the tilt \f$n_s\f$) will be stored in the `primordial` structure.
 Hence, in ` input_init_from_arguments`, all structures can be seen as output arguments.

 Other `module_init()` functions typically need all previous structures, which contain the result of the previous modules, plus its own structures, which contain some relevant input parameters before the function is called, as well as all the result form the module when the function has been executed.
 Hence all passed structures can be seen as input argument, excepted the last one which is both input and output.
-An example is `perturb_init(&pr,&ba,&th,&pt)`.
+An example is `perturbations_init(&pr,&ba,&th,&pt)`.

 Each function `module_init()`  does not need __all__ previous structures, it happens that a module does not depend on a __all__ previous one.
 For instance, the primordial module does not need information on the background and thermodynamics evolution in order to compute the primordial spectra, so the dependency is reduced: `primordial_init(&pr,&pt,&pm)`.